proteinreport/proteinreport.org/content/en/events/ppaa-webinar-plant-protein-business-financing-101/index.md

 weight: 5000
 uuid: 7989
 ---
-<p>Grab a cup of coffee and hear stories from our special guest speaker, Corey Keith, business coach and financing specialist at Keith &amp; Associates.
+<p>Grab a cup of coffee and hear stories from our special guest speaker, Corey Keith, business coach and financing specialist at Keith & Associates.
 Explore the different options for financing your company.</p>
 <p>He will be joined by entrepreneur Ahmad Yehya, president of Nabati Foods.
 The ambitious and fast-growing company of plant-based foods is based in Edmonton.</p>
 <p>This one-hour webinar organized by the Plant Protein Alliance of Alberta.</p>
 <p><strong>Schedule:</strong></p>
 <p>• Introduction (5 minutes)</p>
 <p>• Presentations (30 minutes)</p>
-<p>• Q&amp;A (10 minutes)</p>
+<p>• Q&A (10 minutes)</p>
 <p>• Closing (5 minutes)</p>
 <p>• Breakout rooms with the presenters for deeper discussion and networking (10 minutes)</p>
 <p><strong>About our speakers:</strong></p>